-In the event that no sections of the Audit Report are assessed as non-compliant by the Auditors then the Audit Result will specify that certification will be awarded by GSMA without further improvement.
+If no sections of the Audit Report are assessed as non-compliant by the Auditors, then the Audit Result will specify that certification will be awarded by GSMA without further improvement.

-In the event that one or more sections of the Audit Report are assessed as non-compliant then the Auditee will be required to submit to further assessment in those areas.
+If one or more sections of the Audit Report are assessed as non-compliant then the Auditee will be required to submit to further assessment in those areas.
 The assessment may be carried out: